tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 ```
 (again the second line 1 is an optimization of the first).
 Explanation:
 The Applesoft code begins in $800 (2048).
-The first letter of A$ is in position $809 (2057).
-We simply read those values directly from the code location.
+The first letter afte ``A$="`` is in location $809 (2057) in memory.
+We simply read those values directly from there.

 All in all, it's still 105 characters long !

-There are variations to this technique: instead of having an assignment to a variable we could have a ``DATA``or a ``REM`` and access its precise memory location in the code. ``DATA`` is in fact shorter of 1 character (because you don't need quotes. ``REM``has the inconvenient of having to be used as the last statement of the line
+There are variations to this technique: instead of having an assignment to a variable we could have a ``DATA``or a ``REM`` and access its precise memory location in the code. ``DATA`` is in fact shorter of 1 character (because you don't need quotes. ``REM``has the inconvenient of having to be used as the last statement of the line.

+Anyway none of these variations are short enough.

 Can we do better ?
 Of course.

 ## New technique: PRINT/PLOT hexadecimal
 So here comes the technique I've developed for this particular case.

-Notice that it can be used for all kinds of subroutines .... just be aware that we're "printing" routines and that the TEXT page lines are not sequential (line 1 is not in $400+40 chars)
+Notice that it can be used for all kinds of subroutines .... just be aware that we're "printing" routines and that the TEXT page lines are not sequential (line 1 is not in $400+40 chars).
+It works with any value from 0 to 255 and it's almost as easy as to type the actual hexadecimal values in the monitor.

 This new (?) technique involves using four very simple instructions: PRINT, SCRN, COLOR and PLOT.